Andriy Biba: Career

-Biba's first team was Kiev's Iskra, coached by Vladimir Balakin.
-Soon FSHM opened in Kyiv, where Balakin went and took a number of Iskra players with him.
+Biba's first team was Kyiv's Iskra, coached by Volodymyr Balakin.
+Soon, FSHM opened in Kyiv, where Balakin went and took a number of Iskra players with him.
 In 1957, Oleg Oshenkov took him to Dynamo Kyiv.
-Soon Biba made his debut for the main team - went to the match against "Zenith" in Leningrad (2: 2) and scored a goal.
+Soon Biba made his debut for the main team - went to the match against "Zenith" in Leningrad (2:2) and scored a goal.
 He played for Dynamo Kyiv (1957-1967), Dnipro (1968-1969), and Desna Chernihiv (1970).
 He played 246 matches in the Soviet Top League and scored 69 goals.
-Scored the first goal of Soviet clubs in European Cups (Cup Winners' Cup) "Coleraine" (Northern Ireland) - "Dynamo" (Kiev) - 1: 6.
+Scored the first goal of Soviet clubs in European Cups (Cup Winners' Cup) "Coleraine" (Northern Ireland) - FC Dynamo Kyiv - 1:6.
 In 1967, after reaching the age of 30, he was forced to leave Dynamo Kyiv.
-At first he thought he would be a coach, but soon realized that he still had the strength to play.
+At first, he thought he would be a coach, but soon realized that he still had the strength to play.
 He spent two seasons at Dnipro.
 In 1970 he moved to Desna Chernihiv in Football Championship of the Ukrainian SSR.